 You must tell us straight away if you start work and we’ll talk to you about the impact on your payments and what else you may be eligible for.

+L

 Live Organ Donor Assistance

 Live Organ Donor Assistance is a payment which helps people who are donating a kidney or liver tissue for transplant within New Zealand with loss of income and/or childcare costs.
 It does not provide full compensation for loss of income.

-Who can get it
+Who can get it?

 You may be able to get Live Organ Donor Assistance if you have:

-•been assessed as an appropriate donor by a District Health Board
+been assessed as an appropriate donor by a District Health Board

-•given your free and informed consent to become a live kidney donor or liver tissue donor
+given your free and informed consent to become a live kidney donor or liver tissue donor

-•lost income or have extra childcare costs because of your operation.
+lost income or have extra childcare costs because of your operation.

 To get help with childcare costs you must have children under 14 and need extra childcare because of your operation.